Report Card on Ontario's Secondary Schools 2019

 Naturally, a sound academic program should be complemented by effective programs in areas of school activity not measured by the Report Card.
 Nevertheless, the Report Card provides a detailed picture of each school that is not easily available elsewhere.

-The act of publicly rating and ranking schools attracts attention and this can provide motivation.
+The act of publicly rating and ranking schools attracts attention and can provide motivation.
 Schools that perform well or show consistent improvement are applauded.
 Poorly performing schools generate concern, as do those whose performance is deteriorating.
-This inevitable attention provides an incentive for all those connected with a school to focus on student results.
+This inevitable attention provides one more incentive for all those connected with a school to focus on student results.

-However, the Report Card offers more than just incentive.
-It includes a variety of indicators, each of which reports results for an aspect of school performance that may be improved.
-School administrators who are dedicated to their students’ academic success accept the Report Card as another source of opportunities for improvement.
+The Report Card, however, offers more than incentive: it includes a variety of indicators, each of which reports results for an aspect of school performance that might be improved.
+School administrators who are dedicated to improvement accept the Report Card as another source of opportunities for improvement.